 There are many reasons why a company might choose to automate its HR functions.
 Here are some of the biggest benefits:

-The best HR software for your business will depend on several factors, including your budget, number of employees and required features.
+The best automated HR system for your business will depend on several factors, including your budget, number of employees and required features.
 It is vital that you do your own due diligence to determine which is best for you.
 To get you started, here are a few top HR software options you may want to consider.